Spatial entanglement between two quantum walkers with exchange symmetric coins: Quantum walk

 where $\theta$ is the angle that determines how biased the coin is.
 For example, $\theta=\pi/4$ means we have an unbiased coin, while $\theta=n\pi,$ where $n$ is an integer means only one side of the coin always show up, i.e., we have a maximally biased coin. \item \textbf{Operation 2}: Apply the shift operation $\hat{S}_{1}$ to the walker state.
 The shift operator is defined as

-\end{itemize} Note that the first two operations can be combined into a single unitary operator:
+Note that this operation entangles the walker and the coin.
+The first two operations can be combined into a single unitary operator:

 where $\hat{I}$ is the identity operator acting on the position state of the walker.
 The operator $\hat{U}_1$ will be applied to the system as many times as one needs before proceeding to the last operation.
-We will say the $n^{th}$ steps of the walk is done after $\hat{U}_1$ is applied to the system $n$ times. \begin{itemize} \item \textbf{Operation 3}: Perform measurement on the coin state.
+We will say the $n^{th}$ steps of the walk is done after $\hat{U}_1$ is applied to the system $n$ times. \item \textbf{Operation 3}: Measure the state of the coin.
 The measurement basis is usually formed by the following operators,